golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-3-3-Making-money-with-Brave-Browser.md

 ### Do you know that you can earn small amount by using Brave Browser?
 Yes , now you can!
 You can earn small amount of money, every single day.
-It is not a get rich scam, you maynot be rich overnight.
+It is not a get rich scam, you maynot become rich overnight.

 Let us check the details.
-<a href="{{ site.baseurl }}/postmal/mal">mal</a>
+#### <a href="{{ site.baseurl }}/postmal/Making-money-with-Brave-browser_mal">മലയാളത്തിൽ വായിക്കാൻ ഇവിടെ ക്ലിക്കുചെയ്യുക</a>
 ### What is Brave browser?
 Brave Browser is created by Brave software.
 Brave is free and open source, and made on foundation of Chromium.
 It blocks ads and website trackers hence enhancing the privacy and sense of security.

 ### How do I get it ?

-Brave is availabe for Mac, Windows and Android.
+Brave is available for Mac, Windows and Android.
 All the dowloads are via the official app stores.
 You can download it using any of our referral links which will be redirected to the google play store or App stores based on your OS.
 That will help us get some bonus.
 Download via any of the links below.